Code-Institute-Submissions/Vannas-Beauty-Salon_MS1/README.md

 - *Warning* : Element “p” not allowed as child of element “h1” in this context

 warning was fixed by removing th "p" element as a child of "h1" element.
-I created a "ul" and nested "h1" elementand "p" element inside the "li" element.
+I created a "ul" and nested "h1" element and "p" element inside the "li" element.

  - *Warning* : Element “br” not allowed as child of element “ul” in this context.